intervalia/component-build-tools/README.md

 ### The back-tick: ```

-Since all templates become ES6 Template literals you can do some creative things in your tempalte files.
+Since all templates become ES6 Template literals you can do some creative things in your template files.
 Let's say that you want to create a `<table>` with 5 rows.
 You could do it like this:

 ```html
 <table>